Teshio, Hokkaido: Education

 Teshio has one public elementary school and one public junior high school operated by the town government, and one public high school operated by the Hokkaidō Board of Education.

 Transportation

 Railways

-After the closure of the Japan National Railway Teshio Line in 1987, the town has not had any passenger rail service.
-The closest train stations are or on the JR Hokkaido Sōya Main Line.
+After the closure of the Japan National Railway Haboro Line in 1987, the town has not had any passenger rail service.
+The closest train station is Horonobe Station on the JR Hokkaido Sōya Main Line.